The Running Man (novel): Plot

-Bradley smuggles Richards past a government checkpoint to Manchester, New Hampshire, where he disguises himself as a half-blind priest.
-In addition, Bradley provides Richards with a car and a set of mailing labels for his videotapes that will leave the Network unable to track him by their postmarks.
-While spending three days in Manchester, Richards learns that another contestant has been killed, and he dreams that Bradley has betrayed him after being tortured.
-He travels to a safe house owned by a friend of Bradley in Portland, Maine, but is reported by the owner's mother.
-The police and Hunters pursue Richards, wounding him, but he manages to escape and spends the night sleeping at an abandoned construction site.
+Bradley smuggles Richards past a government checkpoint into Manchester, where he provides him with a car, a gun, a new disguise, and a set of mailing labels for his videotapes, leaving the Network unable to track him through their postmarks.
+While spending three days in Manchester disguised as a half-blind priest, Richards learns that another contestant has been killed, and he dreams that Bradley has betrayed him after being tortured.
+He travels to a safe house in Portland, owned by a friend of Bradley's, but is reported by the owner's mother.
+The police and Hunters pursue Richards, wounding him, but he escapes and spends the night sleeping at an abandoned construction site.

 The following day, after arranging to mail his videotapes, Richards carjacks a woman named Amelia Williams and takes her hostage.
 Alerting the media to his presence, he makes his way to an airport in Derry.
-The police confront Richards, but he bluffs his way onto a plane past both them and the lead Hunter, Evan McCone, by pretending to be carrying an explosive charge powerful enough to destroy the entire facility.
-By now, Richards has broken the Running Man survival record of 197 hours.
-The news of Richards' success causes the once complacent and submissive lower class to rise against their elite class oppressors all over the country, with the police unable to stop it.
+Confronted by both the police and Evan McCone, the lead Hunter, he bluffs his way onto a plane by pretending to carry an explosive charge powerful enough to destroy the facility.
+Having broken the Running Man survival record of 197 hours, Richards' success sparks a revolt among the oppressed lower class against the elite, overwhelming the police.

-Richards takes McCone and Amelia as hostages and has the plane fly low over populated areas to avoid being shot down by a surface-to-air missile.
-Killian calls Richards aboard the plane and reveals that he knows Richards has no explosives, as the plane's security system would have detected them.
-To Richards' surprise, Killian offers him a chance to replace McCone as lead Hunter.
-Richards hesitates to accept the offer.
-Killian then informs him that Sheila and Cathy have been dead for over 10 days, murdered by intruders.
-Killian gives him some time to make his decision.
-Richards calls Killian back and accepts the offer with nothing left to lose.
-After the contact has been severed, he kills the flight crew and McCone, but suffers a mortal gunshot wound from the latter.
-Richards forces Amelia to jump off the plane with a parachute and then uses the last of his strength to reprogram the autopilot and fly toward the skyscraper serving as the headquarters of the Games Network.
-The book ends with the plane crashing into the tower, resulting in the deaths of Richards and Killian.
-The novel closes with the description: "The explosion was tremendous, lighting up the night like the wrath of God, and it rained fire twenty blocks away."
+Richards takes McCone and Amelia hostage, flying low to avoid being shot down.
+Killian calls him, revealing he knows Richards has no explosives, and offers him McCone's job.
+After learning that Sheila and Cathy have been dead for over 10 days, Richards accepts the offer.
+He then kills the flight crew and McCone, sustaining a mortal wound in the process.
+Richards forces Amelia to jump with a parachute, then uses his remaining strength to override the plane's autopilot and fly toward the Games headquarters.

+The book ends with the plane crashing into the tower, resulting in the deaths of Richards and Killian, closing with the description: "The explosion was tremendous, lighting up the night like the wrath of God, and it rained fire twenty blocks away."